 Clear Bag Policy

-In an effort to enhance fan safety, Maximum Cheer and Dance is implementing a new clear bag policy at all events beginning in November 2018.
+In an effort to enhance fan safety, Maximum Cheer and Dance is implementing a new clear bag policy at all events.
 The policy is consistent with the NFL’s current model and the policy at many other college and professional events.

 Only clear tote bags that do not exceed 12 in x 6 in x 12 in or one-gallon plastic freezer bags will be allowed in to a Maximum Cheer and Dance event.
 In addition, small handheld clutch purses no larger than 4.5 in x 6.5 in will be permitted.
 Fans will also be able to carry other items into the events, such as binoculars, blankets, cameras and smartphones.

 - Clear plastic, vinyl or PVC bags that do not exceed 12″ x 6″ x 12″

 - One-gallon clear plastic freezer bag

 - Small handheld clutch bags no larger than 4.5″ x 6.5″

 - Medically necessary items (after proper inspection at specified gates)